Giant Hogweed and Grapefruit: Health Effects of Furanocoumarins

 What Are Furanocoumarins?

 Furanocoumarins are toxic chemicals that help to protect plants from pests.
-A furanocoumarin molecule consists of a furan ring joined to a substance called coumarin.
+A furanocoumarin molecule consists of a furan ring joined to a substance called coumarin, as shown in the illustration below.
 Furan contains a ring made of four carbon atoms and one oxygen atom.
 Coumarin consists of two six-membered rings.
 It has a pleasant scent and is used in some perfumes and fabric conditioners.
 Different furanocoumarin molecules have slight differences in their structure.

 Some furanocoumarins are phototoxic, which means that they're harmful when they contact human skin and are exposed to light.
 This effect may be familiar to people who handle lime juice, which like the giant hogweed contains furanocoumarins that can cause burns after light exposure.
 The burns are technically an example of phytophotodermatitis.
 Phyto is a prefix that means plant.
 Photo indicates that a process involves light.
 Dermatitis is inflammation of the skin.